 mgr inż.
 Monika Nowak

 The Institute of European Studies has a rich educational offer.
 About 500 students study with us annually.
 We accept nearly 100 Erasmus students, and about 60 students leave for Erasmus programmes in other European countries every year.
-In addition to full-time undergraduate and graduate studies in European Studies and postgraduate studies in "Cultural Diplomacy" in Polish language, we offer the broadest offer of international programmes taught in English at the Jagiellonian University.
+In addition to full-time undergraduate and graduate studies in European Studies, we offer the broadest offer of international programmes taught in English at the Jagiellonian University.

-At the first-cycle studies in Polish, we offer three specialities: Analyst of phenomena and processes, Expert in social organizations and German studies.
+At the first-cycle studies in Polish, we offer three specialities: Analyst of phenomena and processes and Expert in social organizations.

 At the second-cycle studies in Polish, students can choose the following specialities: Expert in phenomena and processes, Expert in social organizations and Expert in public and cultural diplomacy.